-The new bells - ranging in weight from 150 to 450 kilograms are now on display in the Blessed Sacrament Chapel.
+The bells - ranging in weight from 150 to 450 kilograms - will be installed in the spire of the Blessed Sacrament Chapel.
 They will accompany St Patrick, donated by

 Six of the bells are over 100 years old and were sourced from St Paul's Anglican Church in Widnes, Liverpool, England.

 An additional two bells, including the tenor bell, were newly cast at John Taylor Bell Foundry in Leicestershire, England.

 Together, the eight bells were tuned into an octave in the key of A Major at Matthew Higby & Co., Holcombe, Bath, England.

 Christening St Patrick's Cathedral's Peal of Bells in Honour and in Memory

 Each bell will be blessed, consecrated and christened - and has been named by their benefactors, after these remarkable and influential Saints: